Lewislou/cellseg_sribd_napari/README.md

 ## Dependencies

-cellpose-napari relies on the following excellent packages (which are automatically installed with conda/pip if missing):
+cellseg-sribd relies on the following excellent packages (which are automatically installed with conda/pip if missing):
 - [napari](https://napari.org)
 - [magicgui](https://napari.org/magicgui/)